Giskard-AI/giskard/docs/open_source/testset_generation/rag_evaluation/index.md

 > ⚠️ **RAGET is currently in early version and is subject to change**.
 Feel free to reach out on our [Discord server](https://discord.gg/fkv7CAr3FE) if you have any trouble or to provide feedback.

-After automatically generating a test set for your RAG application using RAGET, you can then evaluate the **correctness of the application's answers** compared to the reference answers (using a LLM-as-a-judge approach).
-The main purpose of this evaluation is to help you **identify the weakest components in your RAG application**.
+After automatically generating a test set for your RAG agent using RAGET, you can then evaluate the **correctness of the agent's answers** compared to the reference answers (using a LLM-as-a-judge approach).
+The main purpose of this evaluation is to help you **identify the weakest components in your RAG agent**.